php-dev-br/laravel-doc-pt-br/helpers.md

 <a name="method-str-finish"></a>
 #### `Str::finish()` {.collection-method}

-The `Str::finish` method adds a single instance of the given value to a string if it does not already end with that value:
+The `Str::finish` method adds a single instance of the given value to a string if it does not already end with the value:

     use Illuminate\Support\Str;